Xiija/MAIN/SimpleAlarm/README.md

-A Simple daily one time alarm for reminders.
+A Simple daily one time alarm for reminders...
-.
+Plays a soft sound for a few seconds when alarm goes off.
-.
+Mostly a proof of concept, WIP, feel free to clone, remix, fork, etc :P

 ![](SimpleAlarmScreenshot.png)